-You can also reap the antioxidant benefits of citrus when you use Eskinol Naturals Micellar Water Clear with Natural Lemon Extracts.
-This micellar cleanser contains extracts from freshly picked lemons, which mattifies and clarifies the skin without overdrying.
+You can also reap the of citrus when you use Eskinol Naturals Micellar Water Clear with Natural Lemon Extracts.
+Enjoy lemon benefits on skin with this , which mattifies and clarifies the skin without overdrying.
 It’s a gentle formula that you can use daily, no rinsing required.

 Guava Leaves on Wounds

 The mighty guava leaf has many uses in the Filipino household.
 You can boil it to make tea to comfort an upset stomach, or you can apply it to your skin to help cure different issues.
 Since guavas trees are prolific in the Philippines especially in the provinces, most households have easy access to guava leaves.
 Whole leaves can be lightly crushed and placed on top of wounds to help heal them and prevent infection.
 Some even apply them on , since the leaves have antiseptic and that help clear skin up.